theoneandonly4/albinet.co/README.md

 The Company has 2 puposes:
 - 1. Create Tools to Model & Administrate any type of organization
-- 2. Advise Company on how to implement & manage Tools and Processes
+- 2. Advise Companies on how to implement & manage Tools and Processes

 # Website Details